NotJoeMartinez/example-r2-multipart-upload/README.md

 See my [blog post](https://notjoemartinez.com/blog/cloudflare_r2_multipart_upload_s3sdk/) for more information.

-This is a simple vanilla js example of a cloudflare worker that uses the aws-sdk to upload multipart files to upload an R2 bucket, I've also included a simple html file to demonstrate how to create a client side form that uploads files using the worker.
+This is a simple vanilla js example of a cloudflare worker that uses the aws-sdk to upload multipart files to an R2 bucket, I've also included a simple html file to demonstrate how to create a client side form that uploads files using the worker.